-The Terms of Reference for the CfERH Management Board can be viewed here.
+The Terms of Reference for the RHCW Management Group can be viewed here.

-The CfERH management board is currently chaired by the co-chairs of the MWHC and has met twice to date, on the 9th May 2016 and the 17th February 2017.
-Membership of the Management Board comprises representatives from the member organisations of the Mid Wales Healthcare Collaborative Board and University partners.
+The management group is currently chaired by Jack Evershed and meets every six months.
+Membership of the Management Group comprises representatives from the member organisations of the Mid Wales Healthcare Collaborative Board and University partners.

-The Terms of Reference for the CfERH Sub-committee can be viewed here.
+The Terms of Reference for the RHCW steering group can be viewed here.